solvia-labs/solvia/docs/src/wallet-guide/apps.md

 title: Mobile App Wallets
 ---

-Solana is supported by multiple third-party apps which should provide a familiar experience for most people who are new or experienced with using crypto wallets.
+Solvia is supported by multiple third-party apps which should provide a familiar experience for most people who are new or experienced with using crypto wallets.

 ## Exodus

 Send, receive & exchange cryptocurrency with ease on the world's leading Desktop, Mobile and Hardware crypto wallets.

-Download [Exodus](https://exodus.com/) to easily and securely manage your Solana tokens.
+Download [Exodus](https://exodus.com/) to easily and securely manage your Solvia tokens.

 Exodus includes live charts, a built-in exchange, and 24/7 human support.